The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

 Toxic epidermal necrolysis and Stevens-Johnson syndrome

-Administer ritonavir with food to increase absorption and reduce GI adverse effects.
+Administer ritonavir with food to increase absorption and reduce gastrointestinal adverse effects.

 If ritonavir is prescribed with didanosine, administer the drugs 2 hours apart.

 Refrigerate ritonavir capsules only if the capsules will not be used within 30 days or cannot be stored below 77°F (25°C).
 Ritonavir tablets are heat stable.

-Do not refrigerate ritonavir oral solution; store at room temperature (68° F to 77° F or 20° C to 25° C).
+Do not refrigerate ritonavir oral solution; store at 68°F to 77°F (20°C to 25°C).
 Shake the solution well before use.

 Ritonavir oral solution has limited shelf life; use within 6 months.